LERCAutomation/DataBuffer-UserGuide/introduction/introduction.rst

 A simple idea is to reduce the number of multiple 'stacked' records by **combining** records for the same species at the same location into a single record.
 Similarly, **clustering** records for the same species within a given distance of each other will reduce the number of overlapping buffer areas by replacing them with a single but larger contiguous area.
 Whilst these processes can be done manually in a GIS application it can be tedious, repetitive and prone to user error.
 The ideal solution therefore is a tool that performs these tasks in an automated way.

-The Data Buffer tool was originally developed for Thames Valley Environmental Records Centre (TVERC) and implemented in MapInfo.
-It is available for use by other LERCs and, if required, a version could be developed for ArcGIS or QGIS.
+The Data Buffer tool was originally developed for Thames Valley Environmental Records Centre (TVERC) and implemented in MapInfo, and subsequently a version in ArcGIS was developed.
+It is available for use by other LERCs and, if required, a version could be developed for QGIS.

 .. raw:: latex